bcgov/housing-data-challenge-5/README.md

 ### Build & run with Docker/Docker-Compose

-Use `docker-compose` to "compile" first:
+First, use `docker-compose` to "compile":

 ``` bash
 docker-compose up builder